yemikush5000/search-solution/README.md

 # search-solution
-This application is written first in nodejs using Express framework, and ejs.
+repos , main branch is for nodejs version repo cSharp-version is the C# version of the Application This application is first written in nodejs using Express framework, and ejs.
 It has a frontend rendered form using ejs.
-The server runs on port 3000, testing can be done by installing nodejs from website below https://nodejs.org/en/download/package-manager deployment and testing steps clone the code from the repo and cd to the directory
+The server runs on port 3000,

+to test the code you can either install nodejs from website below or use a docker image that has node installed https://nodejs.org/en/download/package-manager deployment and testing steps clone the code from the repo and cd to the directory